CASE-Lab-UMD/Router-Tuning-Mixture-of-Depths/README.md

-<h1 align="center">Router-Tuning: A Simple and Effective Approach for Enabling Dynamic-Depth in Transformers</h1>
+<h1 align="center">[EMNLP 2025] Router-Tuning: A Simple and Effective Approach for Enabling Dynamic-Depth in Transformers</h1>

 <p align="center">